Johor–Singapore Causeway: Construction and opening

 The causeway proposal was accepted by FMS Chief Secretary and Straits Settlements Colonial Secretary, Edward Lewis Brockman, and Straits Settlements Governor and FMS High Commissioner, Sir Arthur Henderson Young.
 In 1917, Governor Young cited the six-fold increase in railway receipts in Singapore from 82,000 Straits dollars (£2.7 million in 2000) in 1912 to 480,000 Straits dollars (£11.8 million in 2000) in 1916 as an evidence to the rapid growth of the railway traffic, and thus the FMS Railway Administration could not defer any longer on the improvement works required.
 The British government had consultant engineers Messrs Coode, Fitzmaurice, Wilson & Mitchell of Westminster to prepare plans for the eventual Causeway.
 The plans were presented to the FMS, Straits Settlements and Johore governments in 1918.
 The plan was approved in 1919 after the sharing of the costs of constructing the Causeway, was negotiated between the three governments.

 By the engineering standards of its time, the Causeway was a technically challenging project.
 It was also one of the largest engineering projects in Malaya then.
 Many considerations were factored for the finalised design.
 Tidal studies were carried out prior to the construction and design features were incorporated in consideration to the structure itself, its surroundings, and continued ship passage through the Straits.
 The orientation also factored in the current railway terminations on both shores.
-The design would be 3,465 feet long, 60 feet wide, sufficient enough for two lines of metre-gauge railway tracks and a 26 foot wide roadway, with space reserved for laying of water mains at a later date.
+The design would be 3,465 feet long, 60 feet wide, sufficient for two lines of metre-gauge railway tracks and a 26 foot wide roadway, with space reserved for laying of water mains at a later date.
 Floodgates were incorporated at the lock to control the tides.

 The construction contract was awarded to Messrs Topham, Jones & Railton Ltd of London on 30 June 1919.
 The engineering firm had completed major works at the dockyards and harbour in Singapore, and had necessary work capacity and experience in the area available.
 The contract allowed the firm a period of 5 years and 3 months to complete the construction.
 Construction started in August 1919, starting with the lock at Johore's bank.
 Sequence of construction would allow minimal disruption to existing shipping or ferrying services.